OtaTran241/MLOps_GithubActions/README.md

   - **Train Model and Log Results**:
     - Trains the model using various classifiers and scalers.
     - Selects the best model based on recall score.
-        - Recall was selected as the primary evaluation metric for our model because it is crucial for detecting all relevant instances of churn, especially in an imbalanced dataset.
-By optimizing recall, we ensure that we identify as many at-risk customers as possible, which helps in effective customer retention and minimizes the impact of churn on the business.
     - Saves the trained model to `models/model.pkl`.
     - Logs metrics, including training and test scores, best recall score, and best threshold, to `metrics.txt`.
     - Generates and saves confusion matrix and classification report as images.